 Housing & Compatibility

 Princess parrots are placid birds that can be kept as multiple pairs per aviary, or in a mixed collection with other placid species.
-As their quite large, housing them with finches is fraught with danger, so stick to larger birds like doves and neophema parrots.
+As they’re quite large, housing them with finches is fraught with danger, so stick to larger birds like doves and neophema parrots.

 Princess parrots should be provided with an adequate amount of flying space to ensure they receive adequate exercise.
 Birds that do not have room to fly may suffer from stress or obesity.
 Four meters (12 ft) of uninterrupted flying space is recommended.